Xecades/Notes/docs/index.md

 ## Why am I using English?

-English courses are not required for [Turing Class](http://www.cs.zju.edu.cn/turingclass_en/).
+(It is said that) English courses are not required for [Turing Class](http://www.cs.zju.edu.cn/turingclass_en/).
 To make up for that, I'm considering using English for my notes.

+## Why do I write these notes?

+Needless to say, I write for knowledge.
+More importantly, I write to fight against *fragmented mindset* caused by social media.